ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

-I was still a student when I started to work on Perspec and had to scan a lot of stuff for my studies, so I had a good motivation to build something like this.
+I was still a student when I started to work on Perspec and had to scan a lot of stuff for my studies, so I had plenty of motivation to build something like this.

 Sure, you could also fix the perspective with Photoshop, [Affinity Photo], or [GIMP].
 But the overhead is substantial: